-NEMA FB 2.10-2012 contains valuable guidance on the installation of the number and size of conductors that can be installed in a conduit body when an installation specifies other than the maximum allowable number and size of conductors marked on the conduit body.
+NEMA FB 2.10-2013 contains valuable guidance on the installation of the number and size of conductors that can be installed in a conduit body when an installation specifies a maximum allowable number and size of conductors than what are marked on the conduit body.

 Standards and Publications

 NEMA standards and publications relevant to the conduit and cable fittings industry include: